Applicants must satisfy one of the following requirements in order to obtain or renew a licence:

 To be eligible to hold a licence you must not:

-- be an undischarged bankrupt or have made an arrangement which creditors that has not been carried out or
+- be an undischarged bankrupt or have made an arrangement which creditors that has not been carried out (please see checklist for requirements) and

-- be disqualified from acting as a legal practitioner under the Legal Profession Act 2007 or
+- be disqualified from acting as a legal practitioner under the Legal Profession Act 2007 (external link) and

-- hold a licence under the Property Agents and Land Transactions Act 2016 or
+- hold a licence under the Property Agents and Land Transactions Act 2016 (external link) (please see checklist for requirements or

 - have (within the preceding 5 years) been convicted in Tasmania or elsewhere of an indictable offence and sentenced to: